willclarktech/blog/pages/coding/coding-setup.md

 ## Terminal

 If you're on a Mac, you'll want [iTerm2].
+Check out my [guide to configuring iTerm2].

 ### Aliases